-In this bog post we will talk about what in Salesforce (SFDC) and Salesforce Career options available in Salesforce ecosystem.
-We will see different career choices you have or different job profiles that are available in Salesforce job market.
-Also we will cover which Salesforce Career Paths we can take to grow in Salesforce eco-system.
-Let start our Salesforce career guide.
+In this blog post, we will talk about what Salesforce (SFDC) and Salesforce Career options are available in the Salesforce ecosystem.
+We will see different career choices you have or different job profiles that are available in the Salesforce job market.
+Also, we will cover which Salesforce Career Paths we can take to grow in the Salesforce ecosystem.
+Let’s start our Salesforce careers guide.

 What is Salesforce(SFDC)?

-Let’s deep dive into the various career options and opportunities available for you in this vast ecosystem.
-If you a new to and Fresher then check How to get a job in Salesforce as a Fresher post to learn about recruiting process.
+Let’s dive deep into the various career options and opportunities in this vast ecosystem.
+If you a new to and Fresher, then check How to get a job in Salesforce as a Fresher post to learn about the recruiting process.

 Career options in Salesforce

-Side Note- Waterfall delivery is a methodology- where each of the stages like requirement gathering, design, development, and testing is a milestone and a complete set of requirements for the whole program/project gets delivered as a single entity.
+Side Note- Waterfall delivery is a methodology- where each stage like requirement gathering, design, development, and testing, is a milestone, and a complete set of requirements for the whole program/project gets delivered as a single entity.
 We can talk about different methodologies in some other blogs.

-Let talk about all different career options and equal opportunity in details.
+Let’s talk about all the different Salesforce career options and equal opportunity in detail.

 1. Salesforce Administrator

-As a Salesforce Administrator / Admin you hold a very important responsibility to correctly setup the Customer Org, their roles/ responsibilities, Hierarchy in the system.
-You also setup which login user should see what kind of data- controlling the visibility of the screens, etc. Setting up oauth, managing and setting up dashboarding, reporting and any outbound/inbound communication channel setups, etc.
+As a Salesforce Administrator / Admin, you hold a very important responsibility to correctly set up the Customer Org, their roles/ responsibilities, and Hierarchy in the system.
+You also set up which login user should see what kind of data- controlling the visibility of the screens, etc. Setting up OAuth, managing and setting up dashboarding, reporting, and any outbound/inbound communication channel setups, etc.

 Salesforce Administrator Career Path

-Here is a suggested path for new comer but your journey can be different base on your experience and opportunity.
+Here is a suggested path for newcomers, but your journey can differ based on experience and opportunity.

 2. Salesforce Developer

-As a Salesforce Developer you are expected to be able to configure as well as customize the application to suit the customer requirements using Apex, flow, triggers, OOTB setups, process builder, LWCs, etc. Salesforce Developer is one of most demanding skill in Salesforce industries.
-A Salesforce Developer is a programmer who builds Salesforce Application on various PAAS platforms.
+As a Salesforce Developer, you are expected to be able to configure as well as customize the application to suit the customer requirements using Apex, flow, triggers, OOTB setups, process builder, LWCs, etc. Salesforce Developer is one of the most demanding skills in Salesforce industries.
+A Salesforce Developer is a programmer who builds Salesforce Applications on various PAAS platforms.

 Average salary (national): $125,000

-Check How to become a Salesforce Developer and hiring process to get job in Salesforce eco-system.
+Check How to become a Salesforce Developer and the hiring process to get a job in the Salesforce ecosystem.

 Salesforce Developer Career path